da-nial/Fuzzy-Inverted-Pendulum/README.md

 - "**Defuzzifying**": This method transforms the fuzzy output dictionary into a single crisp force value for the inverted pendulum control.
 It creates membership value shapes for each output force fuzzy set.
-These shapes are combined using shapely's `cascade_union` operation.
+These shapes are combined using Shapely's `cascade_union` operation.
 Taking the centroid of this aggregated shape gives the final defuzzified force value.

 ### Demo